The Truth of Prometheus (The Play)

 PROMETHEUS.

 Nay!
-That is not knowledge, instead it is a talent.
+That is not knowledge, but a talent.

 POLYKRATES.

-I know how the economy and the market functions well in Athens.
+I know how the economy and the market function well in Athens.

 PROMETHEUS.